shishifubing/app-cli-autoscroll/README.md

 python3 -m autoscroll.main @config.txt
 ```
 If config.txt is defined like this, its contents will be used as command line arguments - they will be loaded only once.
-Every argument should start on the new line.
+Arguments can be placed wherever - on one line, on several lines.
 For example,
 ```
---buttons-start
-1
+--buttons-start 1
---buttons-hold
---debug_click
+--buttons-hold --debug_click
 ```

 #### start with the process listening to the changes in the configuration file